allenai/ai2thor/README.md

   - Added check to make sure object exists for `DropHandObject`
   - Make sure objectId specified is actually the object being held for `DropHandObject` and `PutObject`
   - Undid objectId being reset to receptableObjectId and not allowing objects to be placed in closed receptacles regardless of type of receptacle for `PutObject`
+  - Split up validation logic and action for `DropHandObject` into seperate methods.
 - `Scripts/PhysicsSceneManager`:
   - Added `virtual` to functions: `Generate_UniqueID`
 - `Scripts/SimObjPhysics`: